ISO 22301: Related standards

-History
+Versions

 This standard was originally developed by ISO technical committee ISO/TC 223 on societal security and published for the first time in May 2012.
-ISO 22301:2012 was the first published ISO standard that had fully adopted the new format for writing management system standards described in Annex L.
+ISO 22301:2012 was the first published ISO standard that had fully adopted the new format for writing management system standards described in Annex SL.

 ISO/TC 292 Security and resilience took over the responsibility of the work when ISO/TC 223 was dissolved and initiated a revision of the standard.
 The 2nd edition was published on 31 October, 2019, essentially consisting in refactoring the text of the standard to avoid repetitions.